 Mahdanna Ajiba – The Dam

 This is one of the better daughters of her dam if not the best daughter.
 Not just a lovely classic head with big, beautiful eyes set on a well shaped long neck, there is also strength, levelness and length of croup for a balanced body.
 Add to this, a kind disposition she gives to both of her daughters.
 When one has a great dam line there is not much to add to the foal.
 This mare has nice action, about 14:3 hands.
-This summer Mahdanna was sold to another breeder, Simply Arabians in Colorado.
+This summer Mahdanna was sold to another breeder, Simply Arabians in Colorado and produced a very nice, typy colt this spring, 2021.
 They are very happy with her.
 She is clear by parentage on SCID, LFS and CA.

 Ali Ajiba – The Sire of the Dam